zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/cloud_connector/decisions/004_self_contained_tokens.md

 Generally speaking, OIDC-D standardizes how multiple unrelated parties on the public internet exchange configuration for OIDC participants in a standard way.
-We only use [Section 4](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig) of the specification, and specifically only the `jwks_uri` field, which tells the caller where to fetch token validation keys, because this is the only relevant bit for Cloud Connector, which does not use OAuth or OIDC anywhere else in its design or implementation.
+We only use [Section 4](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig) of the specification, specifically only the `jwks_uri` field, which tells the caller where to fetch token validation keys.

 This means two requests should be made: one to fetch the configuration object from the identity provider (IdP) and a second request to fetch keys at the given address.
 With two IdPs in our case, that's 4 requests per Cloud Connector backend to discover keys we already know where to find.
-Since discovery requests never leave GitLab Inc's sphere of control, this is entirely unncessary since backend services could instead dial a well-known keys endpoint directly.
-Even then, discovering and fetching keys over the network opens us to undesirable failure modes and leads to increased implementation and operational complexity:
+Discovering and fetching keys over the network adds complexity add increases risk of failure:

 1. **Network calls cause operational complexity.**
    It is common to develop and test using a GitLab instance which does not face the public internet but needs to make